 A digital asset or the online monetary equivalence, cryptocurrency is a huge market worth over $265 billion.
 We will observe an increase in cryptocurrency users (currently around 40 million) in the coming years.

-Blockchain tech and cryptocurrency are going to shine through in digital transactions in the year 2021.
+Blockchain technology and cryptocurrency are going to shine through in digital transactions in the year 2021.
 The growing interest of businesses towards digitalization will increase the likelihood of cryptocurrency and blockchain.

 At Xavor, we help businesses take advantage of emerging technology trends in a responsible fashion and fuel their growth.
 If you are facing a technology challenge and need some support down the road, feel free to reach us out.
 Having worked with Fortune 500 companies, our team has experience of handling easy to complex projects.